developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/advanced/index.md

 * Actions are processed from the top of the list downward to the bottom.
 * To reposition an Action, drag the Action by its handle (to the right of its name).
 * To delete an Action, long-press the Action name.
-* A Pause Action of 50 ms after sending ENTER, LINE FEED or TAB can help minimize data loss.
+* A Pause Action of 50 ms after sending ENTER, LINE FEED or TAB Actions can help minimize data loss.

 **Rules Notes**:
-* Once a Rule is enabled (with a checkmark in its Rule screen), a Rule will apply whenever its parent Profile is used.
+* Once a Rule is enabled (with a check mark in its Rule screen), a Rule will apply whenever its parent Profile is used.
-* All data acquired through the Profile will be processed according to the Actions defined in the Rule before being tranferred to the selected Output Plug-in.
+* All data acquired through the Profile will be processed according to the Actions defined in the Rule before being transferred to the selected Output Plug-in.
 * If no ADF rule is enabled or defined, DataWedge passes decoded data to the Output Plug-in without processing.

 ## Sample ADF Rule